Igoraamc/ux-agent/backend/README.md

 ### Domain Lock

-After the initial navigation, the browser is locked to that domain.
-Attempts to navigate to a different domain throw an error:
+After the initial navigation, the browser is locked to that domain:

 ```typescript
 if (targetDomain !== allowedDomain) {